Jon Stead

 Jonathan Graeme Stead (born 7 April 1983) is an English football coach and former professional player.
-He is currently assistant head coach of club Bristol Rovers.
+He is currently first-team coach at Huddersfield Town.

 As a player he was a striker who played for Huddersfield Town, Blackburn Rovers, Sunderland, Derby County, Sheffield United, Ipswich Town, Coventry City, Bristol City, Oldham Athletic, Bradford City, Notts County and Harrogate Town, and was also an England under-21 international, earning 11 caps and scoring once.

 Club career

 Huddersfield Town

 Stead began his career with home town club Huddersfield Town where he came through the club's academy.
 He made his league debut for Huddersfield Town, as a nineteen-year-old against Brentford on 10 August 2002 coming as a 69th-minute substitute in the 2–0 loss on the opening day of the season.
 In total Stead made 42 league appearances scoring six goals in the 2002–03 season.

 He scored four goals in three games at the start of the 2003–04 season, igniting interest from larger clubs.
 Two goals came in Town's opening game of the 2003–04 season in their 2–2 draw at home to Cambridge United.
 Stead went on to score two goals in a game on three further occasions for the Terriers during the first part of the 2003–04 season, with his other braces coming against Northampton Town on 13 September in a 3–0 home win, in a dramatic 3–3 away draw at Mansfield Town on 22 November and then again in a 3–1 home win over Doncaster Rovers on 3 January 2004.

 He scored 18 goals for Huddersfield in 2003–04, with 16 of them coming in the league, before moving to Premier League side Blackburn Rovers in the January transfer window.
 His last game for Huddersfield came in their 2–0 win over Boston United on 17 January 2004.

 Stead returned to collect his Play-offs Winners' Medal with Huddersfield Town while he was playing for Blackburn Rovers.
 He appeared on the pitch celebrating the team he supported as a boy and his hometown club's win.
 After this he said, "I've moved on, but I know I won't find a friendlier place than this club".